chrislee12189/T1A3/docs/readme.md

 ```
 pip3 install colorama
 ```

-- access to terminal or bash shell
+- access to terminal or bash shell required
+- access to git required
+- access to internet required
 # DESIGN PROCESS AND IDEAS/IMPLEMENTATION
 This terminal app is supposed to mimmic a virtual/online movie database/rental buisness.
 The app currently has features in it that allow the user to navigate from a home/main menu through the program depending on what they want to do.
 Currently, they can check our database and find out what films we have/what films are available to rent.
 Users can also add a movie to the database alongside a corresponding rating.Once successfully added, users are able to see the movie they added by reprinting the movie list!